thesunRider/Budget-RF-Lab/README.md

   - 0.3mm soldering wire (from 2UUL or Mechanic brand) for soldering finer SMD components

 - Hardware tools: ESD safe tweezers, nose pliers, screwdriver set (Miniso branded one is decent enough), side cutters, clamp, mini-vice

   Taparia and Stanley tend to make decent stuff.

   You can get good quality tools from most of the local hardware markets as well.

+- Line Tester

+  - Measuring range of upto 400V

+  Any local hardware store for upto 100 INR

+- Bench Vice/PCB Vice

+  Basic vice from Taparia, etc. from a local hardware shop

+  Entry level vice will range from 300 INR to 800 INR

 ## Tips